vicinityh2020/vicinity-agent/docs/ADAPTER.md

 and vice versa, when objects behind Adapter needs to interact with remote object, the most easy way to do it is to use proper service of its Agent.
 See [Agent docs](../README.md).

-this Adapter -> this Agent -> this GTW Api ---> remote GTW API -> its Agent -> object of its Adapter
+object in this Adapter -> this Agent -> this GTW Api ---> remote GTW API -> its Agent -> object of its Adapter

 # Adapter API